 To study motor learning in an initial, simple behavioral task, we will have water-restricted mice learn to press a lever for water reward delivered through a (solenoid-controlled) lickspout.
 A successful lever press will involve the unidirectional crossing of two thresholds.
 These lever presses will not be cued, and all lever presses for a 100 press “binge” will be rewarded with water.
 A single session will be run per day.
 The lever displacement curves will be measured, and individual lever presses will be identified.
 The movement path variability, total jerk (a measure of movement smoothness), lever press speeds, and lever press rate throughout the session will be analyzed across days.

 This “binge” lever press task will be conducted on mice with LC neurons inhibited or stimulated to uncover the role of LC in self-initiated motor movement learning.
-To look at the how Rett Syndrome specifically may affect self-initiated motor movement learning, this “binge” lever press task will then be run with either heterozygous MECP2 KO or LC-specific shMECP2 mice.
+To look at how Rett Syndrome specifically may affect self-initiated motor movement learning, this “binge” lever press task will then be run with either heterozygous MECP2 KO or LC-specific shMECP2 mice.

 2) How do LC and Rett Syndrome modulate cued rewarded motor learning?